vernemq/vmq-docs/configuration/http-pub.md

 ## Configuration
 ### Bind plugin to HTTP(s) listener
 By default the plugin is not bound to any listener.
 It is recommended to use a dedicated HTTPS listener.
-For security, reasons the use of HTTPS instead of HTTP is prefered.
+For security, reasons the use of HTTPS instead of HTTP is preferred.
 It is possible to have more than one listener.

 ```text
 listener.https.http_pub = 127.0.0.1:3001